Karen Spärck Jones: Career

 Spärck Jones worked at the Cambridge Language Research Unit from the late 1950s, then at Cambridge University Computer Laboratory from 1974 until her retirement in 2002.

 From 1999, she held the post of Professor of Computers and Information.
-Prior to 1999, she was employed on a series of short-term contracts.
+She had been given a permanent position only in 1993, and earlier in her career had been employed on a series of short-term contracts.
 She continued to work in the Computer Laboratory until shortly before her death.
 Her publications include nine books and numerous papers.
 A full list of her publications is available from the Cambridge Computer Laboratory.

 Spärck Jones' main research interests, since the late 1950s, were natural language processing and information retrieval.
-In 1964, Spärck Jones published “Synonymy and Semantic Classification,” which is now seen as a foundational paper in the field of natural language processing.
-But, one of her most important contributions was the concept of inverse document frequency (IDF) weighting in information retrieval, which she introduced in a 1972 paper.
+In 1964, Spärck Jones published "Synonymy and Semantic Classification", which is now seen as a foundational paper in the field of natural language processing.
+One of her most important contributions was the concept of inverse document frequency (IDF) weighting in information retrieval, which she introduced in a 1972 paper.
 IDF is used in most search engines today, usually as part of the term frequency–inverse document frequency (TF–IDF) weighting scheme.
 In the 1980s, Spärck Jones began her work on early speech recognition systems.
 In 1982 she became involved in the Alvey Programme which was an initiative to motivate more computer science research across the country.
-In 1997, she was honored by City University at their graduation ceremony where she was awarded the honorary degree of Doctor of Science by the Vice Chancellor, Raoul Franklin.